-“I don’t even know what Mary Janes are,” said a boy dressed as Luigi, in blue overalls, a gigantic green hat, and white gloves.
+“I don’t even know what Mary Janes are,” said a boy dressed as Luigi, in blue overalls, a hat two or three sizes too big, and white gloves.

 “They taste like molasses sawdust.”

 The worst offender, however, turned out to be money.
-Towards the end of the night we ran out of candy, and since all we could see on the street were some stragglers, we gathered up our loose change rather than race to the corner store.
+Towards the end of the night, we ran out of candy, and since all we could see on the street were some stragglers, we gathered up our loose change to hand out rather than race to the corner store.

-A small girl dressed as Popstar Keira, with a tiara on her head, came up the stairs smiling.
+A small girl dressed as Popstar Keira, with a tiara on her head, came bouncing up the stairs smiling.
 My wife put some dimes and nickels into her extended hand.
 The girl looked at the coins and then up at us.
-She threw the coins down and started crying.
+She threw the coins down stamped her feet and started crying.